adam-maj/robotics/README.md

 Each of these parts corresponds with one of the 3 critical functions of a robot:

 1. Cameras, LiDAR, IMUs, and other sensors allow the robot to perceive its environment.
-2. Actuators let the robot move at its joints, allowing it to move itself relative to its environment, or to move objects within its environment.
+2. Actuators let the robot move at its joints, allowing it to [1] move itself relative to its environment, or [2] to move objects relative to its environment.
 3. Compute is used to process sensory information, convert it into action plans, and execute these action plans by controlling actuators.

 > [!NOTE]